blixtbosse/devtools/README.md

 If you check client.lua you can see all of the different types of data you can get.
 Feel free to add stuff yourself!

+For questions i will refer to discord. (ohlson.#0001)

 Happy developing :)